Move with more ease and improve your flexibility

-We run group classes, 1-2-1 sessions, workshops as well as Zoom Pilates sessions.
+We run group mat classes in Eastbourne and Pevensey Bay, private 1 to 1 sessions, as well as Zoom Pilates classes.

 Contact Tracy